sachitcode/fastpages-sachit-blog/_posts/2022-10-05-AWS-Errors.md

 ## Asking Teacher for Help:

-When I asked Mr Yeung for help, he told me to use the "sudo nano config,yml" command to edit the config.yml file and fix any problems in the code without using VSCode.
+When I asked Mr Yeung for help, he told me to use the "sudo nano config.yml" command to edit the config.yml file and fix any problems in the code without using VSCode.
 Unfortunately, I wasn't able to get my problem resolved because class was ending and he needed to leave.